-Before launching SQL Server on your instance, keep the following in mind:
+Before launching SQL Server on your instance, review the following points:

-- The built-in availability form of clustering in Windows Server is enabled by a feature named Failover Clustering.
-This feature allows you to build a Windows Server Failover Cluster (WSFC) to use with an availability group or FCI.
+- The built-in availability form of clustering in Windows Server is activated by a feature named Failover Clustering.
+This feature allows you to build a Windows Server Failover Cluster (WSFC) to use with an AG or FCI.

-- Always On is an umbrella term for the availability features in SQL Server and covers both availability groups and FCIs.
-Always On isn't the name of the Availability Group (AG) feature.
+- Always On is an umbrella term for the availability features in SQL Server and the term covers both availability groups and FCIs.
+Always On isn't the name of the AG feature.

 - The major difference between FCI and AG is that all FCIs require some sort of shared storage, even if it's provided through networking.
 The FCI's resources can be run and owned by one node at any given time.
-AG doesn't require that shared storage is also highly available.
-It's a best practice to have replicas that are local in one data center for high availability, and remote ones in other data centers for disaster recovery, each with separate storage.
+An AG doesn't require that shared storage is also highly available.
+It's recommended to have replicas that are local in one data center for high availability and remote in other data centers for disaster recovery.
+Each replica with separate storage.

-- An availability group also has another component called the listener.
+- An AG also has another component called the listener.
 The listener allows applications and end users to connect without needing to know which SQL Server instance is hosting the primary replica.
-Each availability group has its own listener.
+Each AG has its own listener.

-- For a list of supported versions and minimum requirements, see Using SQL Server in Windows 8 and later versions of Windows operating system.
+- For a list of supported versions and minimum requirements, see Using SQL Server in Windows on the Microsoft website.

 Deploy SQL Server standalone

-For SQL Server standalone deployment, you can use one of the AMIs provided by AWS with an included SQL license.
+For SQL Server standalone deployment, you can use one of the Amazon Machine images (AMI) provided by AWS with an included SQL license.
 You must use the version of SQL that comes with the AMI.
 However, you can customize it for your needs using the setup included in the AMI.
 For more information, see SQL Server AMIs provided by AWS.

 Deploy SQL Server FCI

 FCIs provide availability for the entire installation of SQL Server, known as an instance.
-This means that everything inside the instance, including databases, SQL Server Agent jobs, linked servers, and so on, move to another server if the underlying server fails.
+This means that everything inside the instance, including databases, SQL Server Agent jobs, and linked servers move to another server if the underlying server fails.

 To provide a shared storage for FCI use one of the following solutions:

-- Use FSx share.
-Deploy Amazon FSx file systems in the same Availability Zones as the SQL Server FCI cluster nodes.
-Additionally, deploy the file share witness into a third Availability Zone to keep the vote majority if there is a loss of one Availability Zone.
+- Use Amazon FSx share.
+Deploy Amazon FSx file systems in the same Availability Zones (AZ) as the SQL Server FCI cluster nodes.
+Additionally, deploy the file share witness into a third AZ to keep the majority vote if there is a loss of one AZ.
 For more information, see Simplify your Microsoft SQL Server high availability deployments using Amazon FSx for Windows File Server.

 To deploy SQL Server FCI, do the following:

-Before you begin, deploy Microsoft S2D or AWS FSx share using the instructions provided in the preceding section.
+Before you begin, deploy Amazon FSx for NetApp ONTAP or Amazon FSx share using the instructions provided in the preceding section.

-- Connect to the first virtual machine by using RDP.
+- Connect to the first virtual machine by using the remote desktop protocol (RDP).

 - In Failover Cluster Manager, make sure that all core cluster resources are on the first virtual machine.
 If necessary, move all resources to that virtual machine.

 - Locate the installation media.
-If the virtual machine uses an Amazon Machine Image (AMI), then the media is located at C:\SQLServerSetup\Setup media.
+If the virtual machine uses an AMI, then the media is located at C:\SQLServerSetup\Setup media.

 - Select Setup.
 In the SQL Server Installation Center, select Installation.